aaronblohowiak/soundcloud-cli-ruby/README.md

     sc search tracks [options]

 options
-    -bf --bpm[from]           return tracks with at least this bpm value -bt --bpm[to]             return tracks with at least this bpm value -cf --created_at[from]    (yyyy-mm-dd hh:mm:ss) return tracks created at this date or later -ct --created_at[to]      (yyyy-mm-dd hh:mm:ss) return tracks created at this date or earlier -df --duration[from]      return tracks with at least this duration (in millis) -dt --duration[to]        return tracks with at most this duration (in millis)
+    -b --bpm[from]           return tracks with at least this bpm value -B --bpm[to]             return tracks with at least this bpm value -c --created_at[from]    (yyyy-mm-dd hh:mm:ss) return tracks created at this date or later -C --created_at[to]      (yyyy-mm-dd hh:mm:ss) return tracks created at this date or earlier -d --duration[from]      return tracks with at least this duration (in millis) -D --duration[to]        return tracks with at most this duration (in millis)
     -  --fields              the fields to output as csv.
 Default: permalink_url -f --filter              One of: all,public,private,streamable,downloadable -g --genres              a comma separated list of genres